Jun 18, 2021

 As you consider your own portfolio, remember that cash is just a tool.
 It is glorified by some, underappreciated by others, but every investor should consider the role of discipline in maintaining appropriate cash levels.
 Set yourself up for success by organizing your accounts, setting allocation targets, and placing cash aside intentionally.
 If you have any questions regarding your portfolio or the topic of cash, please reach out to me at [email protected].

 Luke joined Narwhal’s client services team in the spring of 2019 after working as a wrangler on a West Colorado guest ranch.
 He holds a B.S. in psychology from Davidson College and competed for four years on the Davidson men’s swim team.
-His role at Narwhal focuses on 401k planning and client services.
+His role at Narwhal focuses on serving 401(k) clients and their employees.
 In his own time, Luke enjoys all things related to fitness and the great outdoors.

 At Narwhal Capital Management, you’re more than just a portfolio, and it’s not all about the numbers.
 Let’s start with a meeting about your needs and future goals.